The Sims 3: Console

-The Sims 3 was released to game consoles on October 26, 2010, for PlayStation 3, Xbox 360, and Nintendo DS.
-It was later released for Wii on November 15, 2010 and Nintendo 3DS on March 25, 2011.
+Developed by Edge of Reality, The Sims 3 was released to video game consoles on October 26, 2010, for PlayStation 3, Xbox 360, and Nintendo DS.
+It was later released for Wii on November 15, 2010, and Nintendo 3DS on March 25, 2011.
 The game allows the player to take on up to three friends in the Life Moments Game on the Wii, upload and download content on Xbox Live and PlayStation Network, including furnishings, houses, and player creations or experience a full life simulation on a handheld with Nintendo DS.
 Reviews for the game ranged from average to moderately positive.
-Sims can age and die, but life cycles can be disabled optionally as well.
+Sims can age and die, and life cycles can be disabled optionally.
 The Sims 3 features a new Karma system (similar to the influence system in The Sims 2).
 Sims can interact with child Sims around the neighborhood, or have children of their own.
 Unlike the PC version of the game, the console versions have loading times when moving from one area to another, and when accessing build/buy modes.

 The PlayStation 3 and Xbox 360 versions received mostly positive reviews.
 On Metacritic, it holds an average score of 77 and 76 out of 100 on the PS3 and Xbox 360 versions, respectively.
 Game Informer gave the 360 and PS3 versions a 9/10, praising the new Karma system and The Exchange.
 GameSpot gave the game a 7/10, noting that "the game lacks fluidity, but is fun in its own right."
-In a positive review, IGN praised the game for its controls on consoles, but said they were disappointed by the fact that there is only one town in the game, as well as bugs, including a glitch where the game will not save once a certain week has been reached.
-The Wii version received mixed reviews and was criticized by reviewers and players for poor performance and glitches, due to the weaker Wii hardware.
+In a positive review, IGN praised the game for its controls on consoles but said they were disappointed by the fact that there is only one town in the game, as well as bugs, including a glitch where the game will not save once a certain week has been reached.
+The Wii version received mixed reviews and was criticized by reviewers and players for poor performance and glitches due to the weaker Wii hardware.